pketh/pketh.github.io/_posts/2021-04-13-decade-of-inspiration.md

 ## Using Inspiration

-Scrolling through the years, it's as if I've been growing a garden of eras and aesthetics.
-I visit often, sometimes to wander and wonder, other times to gather ideas and inspiration for something new.
+I visit this space often.
+Sometimes to wander and wonder, other times to gather ideas for something new.

-Speaking of, one of my original Kinopio references, nestled alongside drawings of nature with bright colors, and '80s digital synthesizers with chunky buttons and sliders, is this gig poster:
+One of my original Kinopio references – nestled alongside drawings of nature with bright colors, and '80s digital synthesizers with chunky buttons and sliders – is this gig poster:

 <img src="/images/2021/techno-music-gig-poster.jpg" class=""/>
 <figure>